mundschenk-at/comment-mail-kb/tutorials/2015/7-mandrill-rve-handler.md

 ---

-### 1. Get a Mandrill Account ~ Free!
+### 1. Get a Mandrill Account

+_**Note: Mandrill is no longer a free service.** When this article was first written, Mandrill was a free service, however this service has since been rolled into MailChimp.
+Mandrill is now a transactional email API for MailChimp users and there is a cost involved._

 Mandrill does many things.
 Inbound Mailbox Routes are but one feature they offer.
-This feature happens to be free, so all you need at the moment, is just to create a free Mandrill account, skip straight to your Inbound Mailbox Routes and don't worry about the rest for now.
-You can signup for a free account here: https://mandrill.com/signup/
+Just create a Mandrill account, skip straight to your Inbound Mailbox Routes and don't worry about the rest for now.
+You can signup for an account here: https://mandrill.com/signup/

 ---